-- > On October 16, 2018, the Company announced the conditional approval by the TSX to extend the maturity of 4,546,000 outstanding common share purchase warrants, all of which are held by arm's-length parties.
-Each warrant currently entitles the holder to purchase one common share of the company at an exercise price of \$1.61 at any time until October 31, 2018.
-Subject to TSX approval, the expiry date of the warrants will be extended by two years to October 31, 2020.
-The exercise price of the warrants will remain unchanged at \$1.61.
-If approved by the TSX, the effective date of the amendment will be October 31, 2018. - On October 10, 2018, the Company announced the extension of its collaboration agreement with the Moffitt Cancer Centre for an additional year. - > On September 13, 2018, the Company announced the initiation of enrollment of the second to last cohort in the U.S. combination treatment study of L-DOS47. - On September 12, 2018, the Company announced that a scientific research collaborator published a paper describing research and validation work on the antibody that the companies are co-developing for a CAR-T application against multiple myeloma. - > On September 10, 2018, the Company announced the closing of a private placement for gross proceeds of approximately \$0.46 million. - ➤ On August 8, 2018, the Company announced the closing of a private placement for gross proceeds of approximately \$0.82 million.
+- On October 30, 2018, the Company announced the closing of a private placement for gross proceeds of approximately \$0.34 million. - On October 16, 2018, the Company announced the conditional approval by the TSX to extend the maturity of 4,546,000 outstanding common share purchase warrants, all of which were held by arm's-length parties, by a period of two years, to October 31, 2020.
+The exercise price of the warrants remained unchanged at \$1.61, and the effective date of the amendment was October 31, 2018. - > On October 10, 2018, the Company announced the extension of its collaboration agreement with the Moffitt Cancer Centre for an additional year. - On September 13, 2018, the Company announced the initiation of enrollment of the second to last cohort in the U.S. combination treatment study of L-DOS47. - On September 12, 2018, the Company announced that a scientific research collaborator published a paper describing research and validation work on the antibody that the companies are co-developing for a CAR-T application against multiple myeloma. - On September 10, 2018, the Company announced the closing of a private placement for gross proceeds of approximately \$0.46 million. - On August 8, 2018, the Company announced the closing of a private placement for gross proceeds of approximately \$0.82 million.